kamranahmedse/developer-roadmap/src/roadmaps/spring-boot/content/106-hibernate/101-relationships.md

 # Relationships

-Using hibernate, if we want to put relationship between two entities [ objects of two pojo classes ], then in the database tables, there must exist foreign key relationship, we call it as Referential integrity.

-The main advantage of putting relation ship between objects is, we can do operation on one object, and the same operation can transfer onto the other object in the database [ remember, object means one row in hibernate terminology ]
+Using hibernate, if we want to have relationship between two entities, there must exist a foreign key relationship between the tables, we call it as Referential integrity.
+The main advantage of having relationship between objects is, we can do operation on one object, and the same operation can transfer onto the other object in the database.

-While selecting, it is possible to get data from multiple tables at a time if there exits relationship between the tables, nothing but in hibernate relationships between the objects

-Using hibernate we can put the following 4 types of relationships
+Here are the four tyeps of relationships we can have between objects in Hibernate.

 - One-To-One
 - Many-To-One